Sagami Kokubun-ji

-The Sagami Kokubun-ji (相模国分寺) is a Buddhist temple in the city of Ebina, Kanagawa, Japan.
+The Sagami Kokubun-ji (相模国分寺) is a Buddhist temple located n the city of Ebina, Kanagawa, Japan.
+It belongs to the Kōyasan Shingon-shū sect, and its honzon is a statue of Yakushi Nyōrai.
 It is the provincial temple ("kokubunji") of former Sagami Province.
 The grounds of the temple are a National Historic Site. and its Kamakura period Bonshō is an Important Cultural Property.
 The temple was destroyed and rebuilt several times over its long history, and much of its documentary history has been lost.
-It now belongs to the Kōyasan Shingon-shū sect.

-Ancient Sagami Kokubun-ji
+Historyi

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).
 These temples were built to a semi-standardized template, and served both to spread Buddhist orthodoxy to the provinces, and to emphasize the power of the Nara period centralized government under the Ritsuryō system.